assertpy/assertpy/README.md

 ## Future

-The `assertpy` framework is already super useful, but there are still new features in the works:
+The `assertpy` framework is already super useful, but there are always a few new features in the works:

-1. **packaging** - get everything packaged and uploaded to PyPI (see [#14](https://github.com/ActivisionGameScience/assertpy/issues/14))
-1. Lots more...
+ * **none** - accepting suggestions from our users...

 If you'd like to help, check out the [open issues](https://github.com/ActivisionGameScience/assertpy/issues?q=is%3Aopen+is%3Aissue) and see our [Contributing](CONTRIBUTING.md) doc.

+## History

+#### v0.6 - Feb 2, 2015

+- minor error message cleanups
+- initial release on binstar

+#### v0.5 - Jan 31, 2015

+- initial release on PyPI

 ## License